Welcome back to our column showcasing the art and artists we love. This time around we talked with miniaturist Duane Perera.

 If you would like to write for 25YL leave us a message on our website here or send an email to: andrew@25YearsLaterSite.com

 Lindsay Stamhuis is a writer and English teacher who also moonlights as 25YL Site's Executive Editor and Style Manager.
-In addition to editing and writing about TV and Film, she is the co-host of Bickering Peaks, a Twin Peaks podcast.
-She lives in Edmonton, Alberta with her husband Aidan, their three cats, and a potted pothos that refuses to grow more than one vine.
+In addition to editing and writing about TV and Film, she is the co-host of The Bicks Pod, a podcast currently deep-diving into the collected works of William Shakespeare.
+She lives in Edmonton, Alberta with her partner Aidan, their three cats, and a potted pothos that refuses to grow more than one vine.